yachenkang/ODIRL/README.md

 ## How to run

-The expert demonstration data used in the experiment is stored in the buffers folder.
+The expert demonstration data used in the experiment is prepared [here](https://drive.google.com/file/d/1r3G8bD3CRxM8usSZ3QeqTA_1ptYm-2Sg/view?usp=sharing), please download and unzip to `./buffers`.
-You can use the following command to directly execute the odirl program.
+Then you can use the following command to directly execute the odirl program.

 ```bash
 # Example: run on PointMaze envs, GPU